project-copacetic/copacetic/website/docs/introduction.md

   - Consumers do not need to migrate to a new and potentially more limited support ecosystem for custom distros or change their container vulnerability scanning pipelines to include remediation, since Copa can be integrated seamlessly as an extra step to patch containers based on those scanning reports.
 - **Copa reduces the technical expertise needed and waiting on dependencies needed to patch an image**.
   - For OS package vulnerabilities, no specialized knowledge about a specific image is needed to be patch it as Copa relies on the vulnerability remediation knowledge already embedded in the reports produced by popular container scanning tools today.

+For more details, refer to the [copa design](./design.md) documentation.